farhackxyz/farhack/README.md

 ## License

-FarHack's website is licensed under the MIT License.
+FarHack's website and hackathon software are licensed under the MIT License.